nielsegberts/rust-monzo/README.md

 ## Tests

-Tests use [mockito](https://crates.io/crates/mockito) so need to be ran one at the time:
+Tests use [mockito](https://crates.io/crates/mockito) so they need to be ran one at the time:

 ```
 cargo test -- --test-threads=1